I Will Survive

-"I Will Survive" is a song by American singer Gloria Gaynor, released in October 1978 as the second single from her sixth album, Love Tracks (1978).
+"I Will Survive" is a song recorded by American singer Gloria Gaynor, released in October 1978 by Polydor Records as the second single from her sixth album, Love Tracks (1978).
 It was written by Freddie Perren and Dino Fekaris.
-A top-selling song, it is a popular disco anthem, as well as being certified Platinum by the Recording Industry Association of America (RIAA).

 The song's lyrics describe the narrator's discovery of personal strength following an initially devastating breakup.
+The song is frequently regarded as an anthem of gay empowerment, as well as a disco staple.

-It received heavy airplay in 1979, spending three non-consecutive weeks at number one on the Billboard Hot 100 as well as topping the UK Singles Chart and Irish Singles Chart.
-The song is also frequently recalled as a symbol of female empowerment.
-In 2016, the Library of Congress deemed Gaynor's original recording to be "culturally, historically, or artistically significant" and selected it for preservation in the National Recording Registry.
+"I Will Survive" received heavy airplay in 1979.
+The single spent three non-consecutive weeks at number one on the US Billboard Hot 100, and also peaked atop the UK Singles Chart and Irish Singles Chart.
+It was later certified Platinum by the Recording Industry Association of America (RIAA).
+It won Best Disco Recording at the 22nd Annual Grammy Awards, and also received a nomination for Record of the Year and Best Female Pop Vocal Performance.

+In 2016, the Library of Congress deemed Gaynor's original recording to be "culturally, historically, or aesthetically significant" and selected it for preservation in the National Recording Registry.
+In 2023 and 2025, Billboard magazine included "I Will Survive" in their lists of the best pop and dance songs of all time.